Official0mega/AirBnB_clone/to_print_ip_address.md

 ### To find the IP address of your server, you can use the following command:
 * ip addr show eth0 | grep inet | awk '{ print $2; }' | sed 's/\/.*$//'

+### ip addr show eth0 | grep inet
+* Verify IP address: Double-check the IP address of your server by running the command